 1. Almond Milk for Cow’s Milk

-Cow’s milk can often be a trigger for digestive issues, so nut milk like almond, cashew, oat, or coconut milk is a great swap.
+Organic whole milk or low-fat milk can often be a trigger for digestive issues, so nut milk like almond, cashew, oat, or coconut milk is a great swap.

-2. Cauliflower Rice for White Rice
+2. Cauliflower Rice for White Rice or Brown Rice

-4. Pure Maple syrup, Honey, or Coconut Sugar for White Sugar
+4. Pure Maple Syrup, Honey, or Coconut Sugar for White Sugar

 It’s no secret that we need to stay away from vegetable oils, but there are some great, healthy substitutes like coconut oil, avocado oil, extra virgin oil, ghee (clarified butter), or grass-fed butter.